resuly/resuly.github.io/_posts/2020-02-18-embedding-in-transport.markdown

 ![/img/in_post/2020/embedding/Untitled%205.png](/img/in_post/2020/embedding/Untitled%205.png)

 Part of the ID relation with names.
-See the full picture here to find more intersting relations: [http://resuly.me/projects/embedding/](http://resuly.me/projects/embedding/)
+See the full picture here to find more interesting relations: [http://resuly.me/projects/embedding/](http://resuly.me/projects/embedding/)

 ![/img/in_post/2020/embedding/hour.svg](/img/in_post/2020/embedding/hour.svg)

 Visualization of hours

-**Conclustion**
+**Conclusion**

 The results show that some of these discrete variables can be arranged in a reasonable way after being represented by trained embedding vectors, which also provide an important reference role for transport planning and traffic management.
 However, some variables like position, holidays didn't show obvious aggregation.
 Many factors may cause this phenomenon, which still needs further study.